 The buyer’s journey

-The buyer’s journey consists of the stages that a consumer undergoes to make a purchase decision on a product or service from a specific company.
+The buyer’s journey consists of the stages that a consumer undergoes to make a purchase decision on a product or service from a specific web development company.
 A simple buyer journey includes three stages: awareness, consideration, decision.
 In the awareness stage, buyers realize that they have a problem that needs to be solved so they try to find a solution to that in the consideration stage.
 Finally, they decide on what product or service is the best for their specific problem in the decision stage.

 The AIDA model